eltang/qmk_firmware/readme.md

 If you have any problems building the firmware, you can try using a tool called Vagrant.
 It will set up a virtual computer with a known configuration that's ready-to-go for firmware building.
 OLKB does NOT host the files for this virtual computer.
 Details on how to set up Vagrant are in the [VAGRANT_GUIDE file](VAGRANT_GUIDE.md).

 ## Verify Your Installation
-1. If you haven't already, obtain this repository ([https://github.com/jackhumbert/qmk_firmware](https://github.com/jackhumbert/qmk_firmware)).
+1. If you haven't already, obtain this repository ([https://github.com/eltang/keystrokes](https://github.com/eltang/keystrokes)).
 You can either download it as a zip file and extract it, or clone it using the command line tool git or the Github Desktop application.
-2. Open up a terminal or command prompt and navigate to the `qmk_firmware` folder using the `cd` command.
+2. Open up a terminal or command prompt and navigate to the `keystrokes` folder using the `cd` command.
 The command prompt will typically open to your home directory.
-If, for example, you cloned the repository to your Documents folder, then you would type `cd Documents/qmk_firmware`.
-If you extracted the file from a zip, then it may be named `qmk_firmware-master` instead.
+If, for example, you cloned the repository to your Documents folder, then you would type `cd Documents/keystrokes`.
+If you extracted the file from a zip, then it may be named `keystrokes-master` instead.
 3. To confirm that you're in the correct location, you can display the contents of your current folder using the `dir` command on Windows, or the `ls` command on Linux or Mac.
-You should see several files, including `readme.md` and a `quantum` folder.
+You should see several files, including `readme.md` and a `keystrokes` folder.
 From here, you need to navigate to the appropriate folder under `keyboards/`.
 For example, if you're building for a Planck, run `cd keyboards/planck`.
 4. Once you're in the correct keyboard-specific folder, run the `make` command.
 This should output a lot of information about the build process.
 More information about the `make` command can be found below.

 # Customizing your keymap